Inductive Reasoning for Coinductive Types: Streams

 Recall that `$\simeq$` stands for order-equivalence (Definition~\ref{def:order-equivalence}), which often implies propositional equality (e.g., for $\eR$ by antisymmetry and $\conat$ by Axiom~\ref{axiom:conat-extensionality}).

 \paragraph*{Example cofolds} Here we present some illustrative cofolds over streams and derive their computation rules from Lemma~\ref{lemma:cofold-computation}.
 We sometimes give explicit names to the basis functions being extended to make proofs about them more readable (e.g., Definition~\ref{def:cofilter} and Lemma~\ref{lemma:cofilter-comm}).
-Our first example is the cofold $\mathsf{length_{\colist{A}}}$ mapping cotrees to $\conat$, such that infinite streams have length $\mathsf{\omega_{\nat}}$.
+Our first example is the cofold $\mathsf{length_{\colist{A}}}$ mapping cotrees to $\conat$ such that the length of any infinite stream is equal to $\mathsf{\omega_{\nat}}$.

 \begin{definition}[\link{colist}{\cwpcolistzlength}{$\mathsf{length_{\colist{A}}}$}] For type $A$, define $\mathsf{length_{\colist{A}}} : \colist{A} \rightarrow \co{\nat} \triangleq \co{(\mathsf{fold} \: \cons{cozero} \: (\lambda \_. \: \cons{cosucc}))}$, with \link{colist}{\cwpcosumzcons}{computation rule:}